ietf-teep/teep-in-cc/TEEP Usecase for Confidential Computing in Network.md

 4.5.
 TA and PD are separate packages, no UA

    In this case, network user provides TA and PD as separate packages with no UA attached.
 The process of TEEP in this case is as follow.

    1. Network user requests for confidential computing resource to the network M/OC.

    2. TAM in M/OC orchestrates confidential computing device to undertake the request.

    3. Network user transfer TA to TAM, and TAM deploys this TA to TEE through TEEP Agent.

    4. TAM requests remote attestation to the TEEP Agent, TEEP Agent then response the evidence to TAM.
-The TAM works as the relying party and forward the attestation result to network user.
+The TAM works as the relying party as in RATs architecture.

-   5. Network user establishes secure channel with TA (directly or via TAM) and transfers PD to it.
+   5. Network user establishes secure channel with TA and transfers PD to it.

     +-------------+--------------------------------------------------+